unity3d-jp/USDForUnity/Readme.md

 # USD For Unity
 <img align="right" src="Documents/CRS_usdview.png">
 [USD (Universal Scene Description)](http://graphics.pixar.com/usd/) is a file format that can store time-sampled 3D scene.
 It is something like 'Better Alembic' developed by Disney / Pixar.
-This plugin allow you to import USD scene to Unity, or export Unity scene to USD file.
+This plugin allow you to import USD scene to Unity and export Unity scene to USD file.
 The above image is exported scene of [Candy Rock Star](https://github.com/unity3d-jp/unitychan-crs) in usdview.

 USD is currently preview version and only Linux binary is available.
 For this reason, **this plugin is currently works only on Linux.
 Windows version will be available soon after public release version of USD is available**.